ExistensialReset/flowmosr/systemic/EXPERT_CERTIFICATION_PROTOCOL.md

 ## Experts MUST:

 1. Provide analysis
 2. Express uncertainty explicitly
 3. Translate into accessible language
 4. Define limits of their knowledge

 ---

 ## Experts CANNOT:

-- Define problem alone
+- Define the problem alone
 - Control which options exist
 - Block alternative proposals

 ---

-## New Constraint

-> Every expert analysis must include:
+## Required Section in Every Analysis

-- “What we might be wrong about”
+- What we might be wrong about
-- “What non-experts should question”
+- What non-experts should question

 ---

-# MECHANISM 3: ADVERSARIAL EXPERTISE (REFINED)
+# MECHANISM 3: ADVERSARIAL EXPERTISE

-## Upgrade from V2

-Adversarial is now:
+## Application by Tier

-- Required ONLY in Tier 3
+- Tier 3: Required
-- Optional in Tier 2
+- Tier 2: Optional
-- Skipped in Tier 1
+- Tier 1: Not used

 ---

-## Additional Constraint
+## Requirements

 Adversarial expert must:

 - Challenge assumptions
-- Introduce at least ONE alternative path
+- Introduce at least one alternative path
 - Identify blind spots in framing

 ---